📝 Introduction

 - Explanation:

-While validating, store valid coupons as pairs(businessLine, code)
+While validating, store valid coupons as pairs(businessLine, code).

-Sort using a custom comparator that compares category order first, thencode
+Sort using a custom comparator that compares category order first, thencode. - Time Complexity: O(n log n) — sorting dominates.

 - Space Complexity: O(n) — storing valid coupons.